angeliquecd/finalsystems/README.md

 # Music Player
 Systems Level Programming Final Project\
 Angelique Charles-Davis (Pd.
 5), Lauren Pehlivanian (Pd.
 5), Claire Tempelman (Pd.
 10)\
-Our project allows the user to create and navigate their own music library.\
+Our project allows the user to create and navigate their own music library.
+The user can create and play playlists as well.\
 Required libraries\
 -Sox\
   apt-get install sox\